 4. Nanny basic skills assessment

-The INA offers its Nanny Basic Skills Assessment, which can give a family peace of mind when interviewing nannies who have passed it.
-Kavanagh says that it was developed to "provide a credential to those nannies who did not have a degree in a child-related field or to those nannies who wanted to add a nanny-specific credential to their portfolio."
+The INA offers its Nanny Basic Skills Assessment ($20 for members/$25 for non-members), which can give a family peace of mind when interviewing nannies who have passed it.
+Kavanagh says that it was developed to “provide a credential to those nannies who did not have a degree in a child-related field or to those nannies who wanted to add a nanny-specific credential to their portfolio.”
 It tests your knowledge of child care — including topics like health, safety, nutrition, professionalism and child development — and, if you pass, you get a certificate to confirm your expertise.

 5. Professional nanny certification

-Although it's not required to become a nanny, you can also become a Certified Professional Nanny through nanny schools that have been approved by the American Council of Nanny Schools, such as the English Nanny & Governess School.
-It shows that you've successfully passed a rigorous training program about how to care for children.
-These courses are particularly good if you're just starting out and need experience.
+Although it’s not required to become a nanny, you can also get certified as a Professional Nanny and Childcare Provider (PNCP) through reputable nanny schools.
+PNCP certification through the US Nanny Association requires training, work experience, passing an exam based on national nanny standards and a background check.
+It shows that you’ve successfully passed a rigorous training program about how to care for children and demonstrates your commitment to quality child care.
+These courses can be particularly useful if you’re just starting out and need experience.

 6. Driver’s license